Reaction to death of Liverpool and Portugal player Jota

-FOLLOWING are quotes and reaction to the death of Liverpool and Portugal forward Diogo Jota, 28, in a car crash near Zamora in northwestern Spain on Thursday:
+FOLLOWING are quotes and reaction to the death of Liverpool and Portugal forward Diogo Jota, 28, and his brother Andre Silva in a car crash in Spain on Thursday:

 “Liverpool Football Club are devastated by the tragic passing of Diogo Jota.